 The first step corresponds to patient registration and establishment of financial responsibility from the overall billing cycle process detailed above.
 It includes collecting all required forms pertinent to patient care and commensurate payment for it, such as Explanation of Benefits (EOBs) and checks, cash, card payments, or other payment options for co-pays due upfront.

-Once all required documentation and files have been received, a dedicated professional team allocates them to appropriate storage locations compliant with HIPAA and prepares for further entry and analysis.
+Once all required documentation and files have been received, it is a medical biller’s job to allocate them to appropriate storage locations compliant with HIPAA and prepares for further entry and analysis.